scotws/RISC-V-tests/docs/qemu_fedora_riscv_setup.md

-# How to start RISC-V Fedora
+# How to start with RISC-V on Fedora with QEMU
 Scot W. Stevenson <scot.stevenson@gmail.com>
 First version: 23.
 October 2019
 This version: 23.
 October 2019

-The easiest way to get started with a complete RISC-V Linux system is through the QEMU emulator and Fedora pre-built images.
+The easiest way to get started with a complete RISC-V Linux system currently is through the QEMU emulator and Fedora pre-built images.
 Simply follow the instructions at https://wiki.qemu.org/Documentation/Platforms/RISCV#Booting_64-bit_Fedora :

 First, go to https://fedorapeople.org/groups/risc-v/disk-images/ and download